itamar244/arithmetic-evaluator/README.md

 - parameters can be used too. just use lower-cased chars and for each char the program will ask for its value.

-- the `master` branch supports equations. just put one parameter in the equation and add `=` sign.
+- also supports equations. just put one parameter in the equation and add `=` sign.